Textiles from Ancient Peru

 Washing Alpaca wool

-Surprisingly Incas use the Sakta root, a natural detergent for washing the wool.
-Interestingly, they also use the Sakta root to wash their hair.
+The Incas used the Sakta root, a natural detergent, to wash wool.
+Interestingly, Peruvians also use the Sakta root to wash their hair.

 Peru Color Methods